oderwat/hubic2swiftgate/README.md

 The docroot of a virtual server is pointing at the root of this project and asume the server is available under https://yourserver.com/ for this description.

+Here some more help for that: [Setting up Apache2 for Hubic2SwiftGate](#apachesetup)

 In the current state the gateway only works for one HubiC Client which needs to be registered in the HubiC account panel (developer section).

 ### Setting things up in you HubiC account: